August 28, 2015

 What happens after testing?

 If a cause of the problem is discovered, it depends on what turns up.
-If no cause if found, and the problem is anemia, then the minimum is to be sure you use enough iron to remedy the anemia and "refill the tanks" where iron is stored up.
+If no cause is found, and the problem is anemia, then the minimum is to be sure you use enough iron to remedy the anemia and "refill the tanks" where iron is stored up.
 This usually means a full dose (300 or 325 mg, or 5 grain) iron tablet one to 3 times daily for 3-4 months.
-In all cases, it is important that the blood counts be rechecked periodically, and usually that another FOBT be run later.
+In all cases, it is important that the blood counts be rechecked periodically, and usually that another FOBT is run later.

 What can cause positive FOBT tests or iron deficiency anemia?

 MANY things.
 Swallowed blood sometimes gives a positive FOBT; bleeding ulcers, gastritis and esophagitis related bleeding; erosions within large hiatal hernias; benign colon polyps (which themselves may turn into cancer over several years), colitis disorders, fragile abnormal blood vessel malformations (in people over 70 especially; called angioectasia or angiodysplasia) may be the cause.
 False positive FOBTs do occur--that is, tests on the stool that turn positive but don't seem to actually be from digestive tract bleeding, even after a thorough investigation has taken place.
 In fact, of people investigated by detailed scope exam of the colon and/or stomach for a positive FOBT; who have no symptoms of a digestive problem, half of them have no cause found.